digst/cloud/design.md

 #### Fabric Management

-Platform operaters should have central operation capabilities over all elements of the API, Application and Data fabric.
+Platform operaters should have central operational capabilities over all elements of the API, Application and Data fabric.

 #### Artifact repository